-The definitive Index Caps and Buffer will be set forth on the Fund's website.
-The Fund's website will also provide information relating to the Outcomes on a daily basis, including the Fund's position relative to the Index Caps and the Buffer.
+The definitive Spread and Buffer will be set forth on the Fund's website.
+The Fund's website will also provide information relating to the Outcomes on a daily basis, including the Fund's position relative to the Spread and the Buffer.
 You may also contact your insurance company or other financial intermediary for more information.

-Additionally, the Fund's net asset value ("NAV") will not increase or decrease at the same rate as the Reference Indices because the Fund's strategy relies upon the performance of the Collateral Portfolio and the Put Spread Strategy, in addition to the value of the Fund's FLEX Options positions on the Reference Indices or corresponding ETFs.
-While Milliman anticipates that the Fund's NAV will generally move in the same direction as the S&P 500 Index, and correspond to any upside returns of the Secondary Index (meaning that the Fund's NAV will generally increase if the Reference Indices experience gains or decrease if the Reference Indices experience losses), the Fund's NAV may not decrease at the same rate as the Reference Indices (especially when factoring in the performance of the Collateral Portfolio and the Put Spread Strategy) and will not increase at the same rate as the Reference Indices (especially when factoring in the Index Caps and the performance of the Collateral Portfolio and the Put Spread Strategy).
+Additionally, the Fund's net asset value ("NAV") will not increase or decrease at the same rate as the S&P 500 Index because the Fund's performance will vary with fluctuations in the performance of the Collateral Portfolio and the Put Spread Strategy, in addition to the value of the Fund's FLEX Options positions on the S&P 500 Index or corresponding ETF.
+The Fund also incurs fees and expenses when transacting in options contracts.
+While Milliman anticipates that the Fund's NAV will generally move in the same direction as the S&P 500 Index (meaning that the Fund's NAV will generally increase if the S&P 500 Index experiences gains or decrease if the S&P 500 Index experiences losses), the Fund's NAV may not decrease at the same rate as the S&P 500 Index (especially when factoring in the performance of the Collateral Portfolio and the Put Spread Strategy) and will not increase at the same rate as the S&P 500 Index (especially when factoring in the Spread and the performance of the Collateral Portfolio and the Put Spread Strategy).
 Similarly, the amount of time remaining until the end of the Outcome Period also affects the impact of the Buffer on the Fund's NAV, because the Buffer may not be in full effect prior to the end of the Outcome Period.

 The FLEX Options utilized in the Fund's portfolio are each set to expire on the last day of the Outcome Period.
 The customizable nature of FLEX Options will allow Milliman to select the strike price at which each FLEX Option will be exercised at the expiration of the FLEX Option term.
-At the commencement of the Outcome Period, Milliman will specifically select the strike price for each FLEX Option in a manner designed to achieve the Outcomes when the FLEX Options are exercised on the final day of the Outcome Period, depending on the anticipated performance of the Reference Indices, the Collateral Portfolio and the Put Spread Strategy over the duration of that Outcome Period.
+At the commencement of the Outcome Period, Milliman will specifically select the strike price for each FLEX Option in a manner designed to achieve the Outcomes when the FLEX Options are exercised on the final day of the Outcome Period, depending on the anticipated performance of the S&P 500 Index, the Collateral Portfolio and the Put Spread Strategy over the duration of that Outcome Period.

-The hypothetical graphical illustrations provided below are designed to illustrate the Outcomes based upon the hypothetical performance of the Reference Indices for an investor who holds Shares for the entirety of the Outcome Period.
+The hypothetical graphical illustrations provided below are designed to illustrate the Outcomes based upon the hypothetical performance of the S&P 500 Index for an investor who holds Shares for the entirety of the Outcome Period.
 The hypothetical graphical illustrations do not include any fees or expenses imposed by your variable product or expenses incurred by the Fund, and do not reflect the performance of the Collateral Portfolio or the Put Spread Strategy.
 Additional hypothetical graphical representations of the Outcomes are provided in "Additional Information About the Funds and the Risks of Investing."
 There is no guarantee that the Fund will be successful in its attempt to achieve the Outcomes for the Outcome Period.